 Do you remember the last time you called up your dealer for some weed?
 Well, I don’t, and to me, that’s a good thing.
 Look, I understand that this whole cannabis legalization process has not been all roses and butterflies, but why would you even think that it would be?
 I find it quite weird that so many people would be complaining about something they’ve been supporting for the last couple of decades.

-My whole point of this article is to take a step back, and look at the big picture, instead of complaining about every single little detail that you don’t like about legalization.
+My whole point of this article is to take a step back and look at the big picture instead of complaining about every little detail you don’t like about legalization.
 I believe that the fact that we’ve gotten this far in general (I mean… even a country like Thailand is in the process of legalizing it) should be way more celebrated on a day to day basis.
-Let’s dive deeper into just some of the reasons why you should stop complaining about this industry, as of right now.
+Let’s dive deeper into just some of the reasons why you should stop complaining about this industry as of right now.

 The cannabis industry has created a job boom

 I’m talking about a ridiculous amount of jobs.
 In 2019, the cannabis industry had more employees in the US than the coal mining industry, the beer industry, and the textile manufacturing industry COMBINED.
 This is an insane amount of people relying on the legal cannabis industry to provide for their families.

 Based on Leafly’s report in partnership with Whitney Economics (where they had to start counting cannabis jobs 3 years ago to create this awesome report because the federal government won’t), in March 2019, there were more than 211,000 cannabis-related jobs in the US, while more than 64,000 of those jobs were created in 2018.
 Right now, cannabis is at the forefront of job creation in the United States, without much competition.

 Leafly says that Glassdoor (job posting website) reports that job openings in the cannabis industry listed on its site rose from 858 in December 2017 to 1,512 in December 2018.